 Seven Essential Ingredients For The Indian Kitchen

-Grate it for a warm flavor.
+- Onion Grate it for a warm flavor.
 Dice it for texture.
 Slice it for volume.
-Tell it your all of your problems.
+Tell it all of your problems.
 Onion is always here for you.
-I could no more think of cooking without onion than I could cooking without salt!
+I could no more think of cooking without onion than I could cook without salt!

 Ginger is one of the most versatile ingredients in your kitchen.
 I personally believe that there is nothing better for a cough and cold than ginger!
 My mom used to grate it into tea and sweeten the drink with honey when I was sick.
 Think of it as Indian chicken soup.
 Apart from its medicinal properties, it lends a warm, spicy flavor to any dish, and smells amazing.